CTT-Vaishnavi/PERSONAL-PORTFOLIO-WEBPAGE/README.md

 ## Video Demonstration
-For a video demonstration of the application, please visit the following link: [Live Demo](https://ctt-vaishnavi.github.io/PERSONAL-PORTFOLIO-WEBPAGE/)
+For a video demonstration of the application, please visit the following link: [Video Link](https://ctt-vaishnavi.github.io/PERSONAL-PORTFOLIO-WEBPAGE/)